 It’s easy to imagine Rapunzel wearing her hair like this, isn’t it?
 One single braid twists around her ponytail and both are firmly secured at the ends.
 Imagine if the braid was a different color, such as bright pink or blue.

-Believe it or not, some braided hairstyles for little girls are quite sophisticated.
+Believe it or not, some little girl braids are quite sophisticated.
 Consider this Exhibit A. This lovely lass is giving us a look, and we love it.

 We cannot get over this braided coiffure.
 This gorgeous little girl’s baby hairs are perfection and the curls exploding from her ponytail are giving us so much life.

 How gorgeous is this swooping braid?
 It’s not quite a French braid, nor is it a waterfall braid, exactly; it’s more of a mix of the two.
 She looks like a seashell, however, and that is fierce.

 Here’s a sweet and easy braided style for little girls.
 As long as you know how to French braid, you can even do this in the morning before school.

 Could you die?
 This cutie knows she’s a stunner—and she knows her hair is all that, too.
 Those little puffs of curls popping up from her flawlessly plaited cornrows are perhaps the most adorable hair-poms we’ve ever seen.